 Anisa Shaikh rounds up some of the city’s best places to drink and party al fresco…

 A perfect escape on a hot summer’s day, Lichtpark is surprisingly gritty and wonderful for its inner city location in Mitte.
-Another party spot on the Spree, Lichtpark offers a choice of either dancing and mingling, or relaxing on a deckchair and watching the boats go by with a cold beer.
+Another party spot on the Spree, Lichtpark offers a choice of either dancing and mingling or relaxing on a deckchair and watching the boats go by with a cold beer.
 Directly beside the old Kater Holzig, the Lichtpark crowd, music and atmosphere is completely different.
 Often very crowded in the summer, it tends to be slightly more mainstream than other surrounding outdoor venues.
-Nonetheless, if you aren’t afraid of a packed party, this is your kind of place.
+Nonetheless, if you aren’t afraid of a packed party, this could be your place.

-Hidden behind crates on the Spree and close to Treptower Park, Else is the summer outdoor club of the wild and infamous – Wilde Renate.
+Hidden behind crates on the Spree and close to Treptower Park, Else is the summer outdoor club of the wild and infamous Wilde Renate.
 Once a venue for guerilla parties, Renate took over the space and turned it into an official club.
 Open every sunday from 10am, it attracts a daytime version of their regular crowd and boasts plenty of lounging space and a view of the river.
-Often with quite a spectacular line up of DJ’s and live musicians such as Alex Boman, Prins Thomas and Andre Lodemann, Else is a favourite for those who like deep house.
-With more disco balls than you can count, the decorations are as much fun as the colorful crowd.
+Often with quite a spectacular line up of DJs and live musicians such as Alex Boman, Prins Thomas and Andre Lodemann, Else is a favourite for those who like deep or tech house rather than pounding techno.
+With more disco balls than you can count, the decorations are as much fun as the colourful crowd.

-Club der Visionaere, also known as CDV by practically everyone familiar with the neighborhood, is perched on a narrow canal in a brick building overshadowed by a beautiful weeping willow.
-Inside, there is an ever-crowded two-tiered deck, a cosy dancefloor (claustrophobics steer clear) and a standard open-air bar for the throngs that frequent it.
+Club der Visionaere, also known as CDV by practically everyone familiar with the space, is perched on a narrow canal in a brick building overshadowed by a beautiful weeping willow.
+Inside, there is a two-tiered deck, a cosy dancefloor (claustrophobics steer clear) and a standard open-air bar for the throngs that frequent it.
 For those looking for a banging party, beware the sound system not being near loud enough to really get into it.
-The DJ policy is quite relaxed, offering local DJs as well as (often unannounced) very high profile ones.
+The DJ policy is quite relaxed, offering local jocks as well as (often unannounced) high profile ones.
 It is a great place to laze in the sun and chat with the music faintly soundtracking the festivities, and they serve quite good pizza to keep hunger at bay.
 Entrance is usually quite cheap.

-The bookings veer mainly towards house and techno with a lot of high profile acts from across the spectrum but also include interesting, lesser known artists into the line ups.
-Night time parties spill from the two pokey inner rooms into the comfortable garden outside as the morning wears on.
+The bookings veer mainly towards house and techno with a lot of high profile acts from across the spectrum but also include interesting, lesser-known artists into the line ups.
+Night-time parties spill from the two inner rooms into the comfortable garden outside as the morning wears on.
 The atmosphere in the garden can be either mellow or completely insane, depending on which corner you are in.

 Started in 2004 as an art project organized by Berlin’s Stadtkunstprojekte (City Art ProjectSociety), the AMP Architectos (Teneriffa), architect Gil Wilk and local artist Susanne Lorenz, the Badeschiff was created to enliven city life along what was then a long-neglected stretch of the Spree.
-Today the pool—part of a complex of old industrial buildings that were slowly redesigned by the organisation Art Kombinat (now ARENA Berlin), from 1995 onwards—is the city’s trendiest open-air pool, complete with boutique beach, drinks and cocktail bar and regular DJs and live music events.
+Today the pool—part of a complex of old industrial buildings that were slowly redesigned by the organisation Art Kombinat (now ARENA Berlin), from 1995 onwards—is the city’s trendiest open-air pool, complete with boutique beach, cocktail bar and regular DJs and live music events.

 True it can get a little too crowded in summer, but if you do snag a place, the combination of Spreeside views, great vibes and decent cocktails is hard to beat.
-The proximity to the Club der Visionäre, neighbouring Arena club and the newly relocated White Trash means there are also easy alternatives and/or follow-on spots.
+The proximity to the Club der Visionäre means there’s an easy alternatives and/or follow-on spot.